TheX9/forest-satseq/README.md

 config.py: is used to specify general settings. logging_config.py: logging configuration.
 ## Data Sampling
-Sample Year Statistics.ipynb : is used to determine the amount of satellite imagery for different months.
+**Sample Year Statistics.ipynb:** is used to determine the amount of satellite imagery for different months.
- <br/>create_non_overlapping_samples.py: creates non-overlapping train, validation, test splits for an input of patches.
+ <br/>**create_non_overlapping_samples.py:** creates non-overlapping train, validation, test splits for an input of patches.
- <br/>Stratify samples.ipynb: is used to stratify the train, validation, test splits to have the same average forest loss proportion per patch.
+ <br/>**Stratify samples.ipynb:** is used to stratify the train, validation, test splits to have the same average forest loss proportion per patch.
- <br/>sample_tiles.py : samples statistics, baseline features and satellite images from patches using Google Earth Engine and saves them to a Google Drive folder specified in config.py.
+ <br/>**sample_tiles.py:** samples statistics, baseline features and satellite images from patches using Google Earth Engine and saves them to a Google Drive folder specified in config.py.
- <br/>download_dataset.py: is used to download the from Google Earth Engine sampled patches from Google Drive.
+ <br/>**download_dataset.py:** is used to download the from Google Earth Engine sampled patches from Google Drive.
- <br/>process_statistic_sample.py: processes sampled statistic patches from Google Earth Engine samples to get forest loss statistics for each patch.
+ <br/>**process_statistic_sample.py:** processes sampled statistic patches from Google Earth Engine samples to get forest loss statistics for each patch.
- <br/>process_sampled_tiles.py: processes the sampled patches from Google Earth Engine to the final dataset.
+ <br/>**process_sampled_tiles.py:** processes the sampled patches from Google Earth Engine to the final dataset.

 ## Data Visualization
-GE - Visualize Features.ipynb: is used to visualize the different features.
+**GE - Visualize Features.ipynb:** is used to visualize the different features.

 ## Dataset
 Raw data is removed from the repository due to size limitations.
 Links to download the 64px, 256px and baseline dataset will follow.
-/data/shapefiles: contains the shapefiles used for sampling.
+**/data/shapefiles:** contains the shapefiles used for sampling.
- <br/>/data/stats: contains statistics about satellite image availability and forest loss per point.
+ <br/>**/data/stats:** contains statistics about satellite image availability and forest loss per point.

- <br/>load_dataset.py: is used to load the datasets.
+ <br/>**load_dataset.py:** is used to load the datasets.

 Example for loading the 256x256px dataset placed in data/datasets/main/2013_2019/256px_comb.
 "datasets" contains the train, validation and test split in TFRecordDataset format.